 The survival of the Natural Area depends on park visitors respecting the boundaries, and that respect depends in large part on effective signage.
 When the signs are so worn that they cannot be read, the public may trespass into the closed area without having unlawful intent.
 New signs need to replace the old ones ASAP.

 There is also a problem with a social path that runs through the Nature Area.
 Social, as in made by people without Parks authorization.
-The Nature Area extends north of that social path to the authorized gravel path that lies at the foot of the western ridge.
+The Nature Area extends west of that social path to the authorized gravel path that lies at the foot of the western ridge.
 The social path violates the letter and spirit of the Nature Area, which is closed to human access.
 When new signs are installed, the inappropriate path should be covered and made impassable.

 The deterioration of Nature Area signage is part of a pattern of neglect that includes the boundaries of the unfenced dog park, or Off-Leash Area, near the middle of the park.
 A number of dog park boundary signs, although perfectly legible and not worn, have disappeared.
 See Request for Maintenance, here.